sphere media background sample

 Bioenergy

-Negative impact on biodiversity: The production of biofuels and biogas can lead to deforestation, loss of biodiversity, and direct competition with food production.
+Negative impact on biodiversity.
+The production of biofuels and biogas can lead to deforestation, loss of biodiversity, and direct competition with food production.

 "Mass balance": what does it mean?

-Is the cycle logistics option THE logistics solution?
+Is a bike THE logistics solution?

-- Permitted in Low Emission Zones (LEZ): Thanks to no exhaust emissions, electric vehicles can circulate freely in urban areas where traffic restrictions exist, which apply to internal combustion engine cars.This contributes to better air quality.
+They’re permitted in Clean Air / Low Emission Zones (LEZ).
+Thanks to no-exhaust emissions, electric vehicles can circulate freely in urban areas where traffic restrictions exist.
+This contributes to better air quality.

-- Higher investment cost: they can be more expensive to purchase than traditional vans.
+They’re an expensive investment.
+Electric bikes can be more expensive to purchase than traditional vans.

 In short, electric cargo bikes are an noteworthy solution for short-distance urban deliveries in large, dense and polluted cities, especially in countries with a high level of carbon-based electricity production.
 However, their more limited range and higher investment cost make them a less commonplace solution for last-mile logistics.